Configuring IPv6 Passthrough for Padavan Router to Enable IPv6 for All Internal Hosts

 Restart Router and Check Computer’s IPv6

-to check IPv6 connectivity:
+Use ping6 to confirm IPv6 connectivity:

 ping6 ipv6.baidu.com